 The Rice Alliance is a catalyst for building successful ventures through education, guidance and connections.
 Its mission is to support the creation of technology-based companies and the commercialization of new technologies in the Houston community and Southwest.

-The Rice University Business Plan Competition is the World’s Richest and Largest, awarding more than $6.5 million in prizes since 2001.
-Over 163 past competitors are in business today (another 20 successfully exiting) having raised in excess of $1.9 billion in capital and exit dollars.
+The Rice University Business Plan Competition is the World’s Richest and Largest, awarding more than $21.8 million in prizes since 2001.
+Over 237 past competitors are in business today or successfully exited having raised nearly $2.675 billion in capital and and over $1.23 billion in exit dollars.